In re Salix Pharmaceuticals, Ltd. Securities Litigation

 |Judge:||Honorable Kimba M. Wood|

-Securities fraud class action filed on behalf of a class of persons and entities who purchased or acquired the securities of Salix Pharmaceuticals, Ltd. (“Salix”) between November 8, 2013 to November 6, 2014 (the “Class Period”).
+This is a securities fraud class action filed on behalf of a class of persons and entities who purchased or otherwise acquired publicly traded common stock of Salix Pharmaceuticals, Ltd. (“Salix”) or publicly traded call options on Salix common stock, or sold publicly traded put options on Salix common stock, during the period from November 8, 2013 through November 6, 2014, inclusive (the “Class Period”).

 On March 23, 2015, the Honorable Kimba M. Wood appointed BLB&G client the Pentwater Funds as Lead Plaintiff and BLB&G as Lead Counsel for the Class.

 The complaint alleges that throughout the Class Period, Defendants made a series of material misrepresentations concerning the wholesaler inventory levels of several of Salix’s most successful products, including Xifaxan.
-Defendants repeatedly represented, both before and throughout the Class Period, that wholesalers maintained 10 to 12 weeks of inventory for Xifaxan and other key products.
+Defendants repeatedly represented during the Class Period that wholesalers maintained 10 to 12 weeks of inventory for Xifaxan and other key products.
 Defendants also assured the market that they closely monitored Salix’s wholesaler inventory levels that were ultimately reported to investors.
 These misrepresentations caused Salix’s stock price to be artificially inflated throughout the Class Period.